 Water at the right time of day

 If you can, avoid watering at the warmest times of day when lots of water will be lost to evaporation.
 The ideal time to water is in the early morning; this limits evaporation and helps plants deal with the heat.
-If you can’t manage garden watering in the morning, the next best option is early evening – don’t leave it too late though, you want leaves to dry off before night to avoid mildew and mold problems.
+If you can’t manage garden watering in the morning, the next best option is early evening – don’t leave it too late though, you want leaves to dry off before night to avoid mildew and mould problems.

 One of the simplest ways to give yourself an easy supply of water for the garden is to collect rainwater.
 It’s also a great way to reduce your impact on the planet and, if you have a water meter, your water bill too.
 Water butts are available in various sizes and are simple to install, you just need to connect them to a downpipe or guttering.